ObjectsCountries/GGXXACPR-Replay-Analyzer/CLI Scripts/README.md

 # CLI Scripts

-Credit goes to @joefish. on Discord for these scripts.
+Credit goes to @joefish. and @izyb on Discord for these scripts.

 ## Using OrganizeReplaysMetaData.py